lostluck/experimental/local/internal/README.md

   * []byte avoidance -> To io.Reader/Writer streams
   * Error plumbing rather than log.Fatals or panics.

+# Notes to myself: 2023-01-25

+I think I'll need to use sync.Cond, since I'll have an arbitrary number of ways of "unlocking" to check pending stages, but only one thing waiting on them.
+The check loop can simply check both pending stages, and then ready bundles to know if it should wait or not?

+Maybe?

+[This](https://lukechampine.com/cond.html) seems to confirm the position that sync.Cond is how you resolve busywait loops.

+The minor ideal would be to have each stage have one, but this is wasteful since then we have a wait loop per stage.
+It becomes harder to debug or reason about order of events.

+I think we'll end up with two in the end.
+One for the "there are ready stages", `readyCond` and one for "watermarks + there are pending stages to examine" `pendingCond`.

+The `readyCond` is pretty simple, every time any are added for execution, we Broadcast, and that starts sending them to process.
+If there are none left, we loop back around and wait loop, exiting when the condition is true.
+Goroutine exits when the context is canceled, checked in the wait loop, and the bottom of the loop, before sending down the channel.

+But we're probably better off with `readyCond` being it's own `readyChannel` since we can buffer work to do and the condition is a simple "there's stuff to execute" check.
+`len(readyChanel)` will work as a nice load metric for some future UI.

+The `pendingCond` has the harder job.
+I think I'm still going to keep the watermark refreshes, and pending stages together for now, sinnce the latter relies on the former.
+This will cycle through some watermark updates, then cycle through the conditions of pending stages adding them to the ready stages, sending+signalling the `readyCond` and the condition to check is the available watermark refreshes.

+Then we broadcast against `pendingCond` any time there are any advanced watermarks.

 # Notes to myself: 2023-01-23

 Basically, to fix sessions best I need to do the other optimization I was putting off